myltik/azure-docs.ru-ru/articles/virtual-machines/virtual-machines-linux-redhat-create-upload-vhd.md

         ResourceDisk.EnableSwap=y
         ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.

-14.	Отмените регистрацию подписки (при необходимости), выполнив следующую команду:
+14. Unregister the subscription (if necessary) by running the following command:

         # sudo subscription-manager unregister

-15.	Выполните следующие команды, чтобы отменить подготовку виртуальной машины и подготовить ее в Azure:
+15. Run the following commands to deprovision the virtual machine and prepare it for provisioning on Azure:

         # sudo waagent -force -deprovision
         # export HISTSIZE=0
         # logout

-16.	В диспетчере Hyper-V выберите **Действие > Завершение работы**. Виртуальный жесткий диск Linux готов к передаче в Azure.
+16. Click **Action > Shut Down** in Hyper-V Manager.
+Your Linux VHD is now ready to be uploaded to Azure.

-### <a id="rhel7xhyperv"> </a> Подготовка виртуальной машины RHEL 7.1 или 7.2 в диспетчере Hyper-V###
+### <a name="<a-id="rhel7xhyperv">-</a>prepare-a-rhel-7.1/7.2-virtual-machine-from-hyper-v-manager###"></a><a id="rhel7xhyperv"> </a>Prepare a RHEL 7.1/7.2 virtual machine from Hyper-V Manager###

-1.  В диспетчере Hyper-V выберите виртуальную машину.
+1. In Hyper-V Manager, select the virtual machine.

-2.	Щелкните **Подключение**, чтобы открыть окно консоли для виртуальной машины.
+2. Click **Connect** to open a console window for the virtual machine.

-3.	Создайте файл с именем **network** в каталоге `/etc/sysconfig/`. Файл должен содержать следующий текст:
+3. Create a file named **network** in the `/etc/sysconfig/` directory that contains the following text:

         NETWORKING=yes
         HOSTNAME=localhost.localdomain

-4.	Создайте файл с именем **ifcfg-eth0** в каталоге `/etc/sysconfig/network-scripts/`. Файл должен содержать следующий текст:
+4. Create a file named **ifcfg-eth0** in the `/etc/sysconfig/network-scripts/` directory that contains the following text:

         DEVICE=eth0
         ONBOOT=yes